Inward Glance

 • What do you want to be able to look back on and say you did?

-"I'm building a LifePrint 5-year roadmap covering 2026–2030.
-For each year I need: a main anchor (trip, project, or major focus), and a one-sentence focus for each of the five pillars: Spiritual, Physical, Intellectual, Relational, and Emotional.
+"I'm designing a 5-year roadmap for my life covering 2026–2030.
+For each year I need: a main anchor (trip, project, or major focus), and a one-sentence focus for each of the five pillars I'm using for setting my life's goals: Spiritual, Physical, Intellectual, Relational, and Emotional.
 My context: [describe your life — what you're working toward, what matters, any specific trips or projects you have in mind].
 Make each year build on the last — early years lay foundations, later years deepen and expand.
 Be specific rather than generic.
 Include things that will actually require planning and commitment."

 The creator's approach to anchoring each year